thu105/NimGame/README.md

     * If server reply "1"
       * take second reply
       * print it
-      * print "Congragulation!
+      * print "Congratulation!
 You won the game."
       * close the connection
       * ask user if he wants to play again
-        * if yes, make new connection and repeat from sending "HELLO [username]" step
+        * if yes, make new connection and repeat
         * if no, end the client program
     * If server reply "2"
       * take second reply